plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 18.x.x

-### Volto's internal dependencies (and devDependencies) are now properly sorted out
+### Volto's internal `dependencies` and `devDependencies` are now properly sorted out

 Volto internal `dependencies` and `devDependencies` have been correctly sorted out.
 This means that Volto no longer will force `devDependencies` as `dependencies` just to make sure that they get installed in Volto projects.
-This provoked undesired hoisting problems and forced the build to not behave correctly in some situations.
+This provoked undesired hoisting problems, and forced the build to not behave correctly in some situations.
-This also aligns with the best practices in the JavaScript world and we make happy the packagers as well.
+This also aligns with the best practices in the JavaScript world, and will make the packagers work better.

-This change means that the projects would have now to declare all the dependencies that they use.
+This change means that your projects will now have to declare all their dependencies.
-For this purpose, we have developed a new utility (see next section) that synchronizes the `dependencies` and `devDependencies` of your projects with the ones in Volto core.
+For this purpose, we have developed a {ref}`new utility that synchronizes the `dependencies` and `devDependencies` <upgrade-guide-new-dependencies-synchronizer-label>` of your projects with those in Volto core.
-It is mandatory that you run the utility in order to make Volto > 18.0.0-alpha.21 to work in your projects.
+It is mandatory that you run the utility to make Volto version 18.0.0-alpha.21 or later work in your projects.
-This opens the door to use `pnpm` in projects too and other goodies.
+This opens the door to use {term}`pnpm` in projects, too, and other goodies.

+(upgrade-guide-new-dependencies-synchronizer-label)=

 ### New dependencies synchronizer